TheSuperFluffyCat/LifeSteal-Plugin/README.md

 ## Future plans on Version 2

-1. PlayerDeathListener logic and added config option for no HP loss on full health ✅
+1. PlayerDeathListener logic ✅
+2. Dupe fixing ✅
+3. Reload command ✅
-2. Crafteble Heart Items with config settings ⭕
+4. Crafteble Heart Items with config settings ⭕
-3. People with 0 heart get banned and can be respawened with a special item by other people - config ⭕
+5. People with 0 heart get banned and can be respawened with a special item by other people - config ⭕

+(Don't reupload this projekt as yours)
 ---

 💡 *Perfect for PvP-focused gameplay or unique server concepts – scales seamlessly for small and large servers alike!*